Eric Abbott: Ordained ministry

 From 1928 to 1930, Abbott trained for ordination at Westcott House, Cambridge, a liberal Anglo-Catholic theological college.
 While there, he was heavily influenced by Bertram Cunningham, the principal of Westcott House.
 He also studied theology and a third class honours in part I of the theological Tripos in 1929.

 Abbott was ordained in the Church of England as a deacon in 1930 and as a priest in 1931.
 From 1930 to 1932, he served his curacy at St John's Church, Smith Square in the Diocese of London.
 In 1932, he was invited to become chaplain of King's College, London, serving under the college's dean.
 He was additionally chaplain to Lincoln's Inn, one of the Inns of Court in London, from 1935 to 1936.

 In 1936, at only the age of 30 and without a degree in theology, he was appointed Warden of Lincoln Theological College.
 He taught Anglicanism and pastoral theology to the students, and helped prepare them as parish priests.
 In 1940, he was additionally made a canon and prebendary of Lincoln Cathedral.

 Following the end of the Second World War in 1945, he was invited back to King's College London to serve as its dean.
-The dean of King's College London is a unique position that reflects the religious foundation of the college: they are an Anglican priest who is head of the department and faculty of theology, warden of the hostel for ordinands, and senior chaplain to the whole college.
+The dean of King's College London is a unique position that reflects the religious foundation of the college: the dean is an Anglican priest who is head of the department and faculty of theology, warden of the hostel for ordinands, and senior chaplain to the whole college.
 He was honoured by being appointed chaplain to King George VI in February 1948, and, following the succession of Queen Elizabeth II to the throne, he was made chaplain to the queen in August 1952.
 In addition to his college work, privately he provided spiritual guidance via correspondence, writing a great number of letters and even holiday postcards.
 The ten years he spent as dean took a great toll on his health, exacerbating a pre-existing heart condition.